angular/components/src/lib/sidenav/README.md

 ```

 For a fullscreen sidenav, the recommended approach is set up the DOM such that the
-`md-sidenav-layout` can take up the full space:
+`md-sidenav-layout` can naturally take up the full space:

 ```angular2html
 <app>